 I find that the easiest way to get a perfect topping is to rub the paste on top of the salmon with a spoon, then carefully grab each piece and dip the top (flesh side) into the breadcrumb mixture, pressing lightly so it adheres.
 You can also try to sprinkle the crumbs over the salmon, but they tend to fall all over the sheetpan…

 That’s all there is to it!
 It may sound complex, but once you’ve made it you will realize how easy it is to put together.
 And wait for the ooh’s and aah’s from your family or guests…

 - Chop the shallot roughly and place in a blender.
 Add mustard, lemon juice, vinegar, salt and pepper.
 Blend until smooth.

-- Open carefully, add olive oil, close the lid and shake until emulsified.
-Alternatively, you can pulse the blender a few times after adding the oil but do not over process or the oil may turn bitter.
+- Open carefully, add olive oil, close the lid and pulse the blender a few times until emulsified.
+Do not over process or the oil may turn bitter.